Linuxpad

 sudo usermod -aG docker ${USER}

+Installing Docker on Arch Linux is straightforward and allows you to benefit from the latest features and improvements in Docker technology.
 As always, if you encounter any issues or have questions, let me know in the comments section below.
 Thank you for following this tutorial, and happy Dockerizing!